davidfekke/fek.io/src/blog/2021-06-25/how-to-observe-changes-to-the-dom-without-using-a-java-script-framework.md

 </section>
 ```

-Now lets write some JavaScript to add a `div` element to this section.
+Now lets' write some JavaScript to add a `div` element to this section.

 ```javascript
 const section = document.querySelector('#div_section');